About [YOUR ORGANIZATION’S NAME]

 - A brief description of your mission, as well as the services, programs, or products you offer

 Next, draft a one sentence summary of the role so that job seekers can easily get a preview of what’s to come.
 This is also a good place to note to whom the role will report.
-Here’s an example from Idealist for a senior director role:
+Here’s an example from Idealist for a Program Coordinator role:

-This section should offer a high-level overview of duties.
+This section should list the essential job functions that describe the nature of the role in plain language.
 No need to include everything; the details can come later.

 Who we’re looking for

-It’s important to edit this section with an eye to what you truly need in this candidate, both in terms of skills/traits and experience.
+It’s important to edit this section with an eye to what you truly need in a candidate, both in terms of skills/traits and experience.

 Salary and benefits

-Even if your state or city doesn’t require a salary range on job postings, we strongly recommend that you include it.
-This helps communicate what your organization can offer, and gives candidates an better understanding as to whether it’s a fit for them.
+Even if your state or city doesn’t require a salary range on job postings, we strongly recommend that you include one.
+This helps communicate what your organization can offer, and gives candidates a better understanding as to whether it’s a fit for them.

-You should also document benefits, both the standard (medical, time off) and anything fun (bring your parakeet!) about your organization.
+You should also document benefits, both the standard stuff (medical, time off) and anything fun (bring your parakeet to work!) about your organization.
+Including your benefits as a list or bullet points rather than in a paragraph allow candidates to see this important information more clearly.

 Internal Idealist job postings include a brief snapshot of benefits, things like: